 - Special Events – Vacant

-- The Helena National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.
+- The Helena-Lewis and Clark National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.

 - We work closely with the City of Helena Parks Department so, when there’s sufficient snow in town, we can groom classic and skate ski tracks on Bill Roberts Golf Course.

 - The Club is grateful to Montana Fish, Wildlife & Parks for their support.
 For example, the new “sweet-smelling toilet” planted in 2013, was made possible with the support of both the Helena National Forest and Montana Fish, Wildlife & Parks.